qserena/06-solo-project-travel-journal/README.md

 ## Description
 This site reads the travel destinations from an array of objects located in file data.js - Each object representing a travel destination.
 React JSX elements are dynamically created from the array and then presented on the page.
 A Google Maps link is provided for each destination.

-The actual content is from some of my own travels.
+The actual content is from my own travels.
 <br/>
 <br/>
 <img src="travel-journal.png" alt="Screenshot." width="600px"/>